1956: “Be-Bop-A-Lula,” the first single by Gene Vincent and His Blue Caps, was released. The record reached #5 and sold

 1974: Singer-songwriter Patti Smith recorded her first single, a cover of the rock standard “Hey Joe.”
 Smith’s version includes a brief monologue about fugitive heiress Patty Hearst.

 1982: Roxy Music scored their third #1 album in the UK with their eighth and final studio album, Avalon.

 1988: English synth-pop duo Pet Shop Boys played one of their first live gigs at London’s Piccadilly Theatre.
 Actor Ian McKellen had persuaded them to join a benefit event he’d organized in opposition to the recently passed Section 28 legislation, which prohibited the promotion and acceptance of homosexuality in England, Wales, and Scotland.
 Earlier that year, McKellen had starred as a vampire in the music video for the Pet Shop Boys single “Heart.”
 The Section 28 ruling was repealed twelve years later.

 1989: Paul McCartney released his eighth solo studio album, Flowers in the Dirt.
 The LP earned McCartney some of his best reviews in years, and later reached #1 on the UK chart.

-1989: Peter Gabriel’s soundtrack album to the Martin Scorsese 1988 film The Last Temptation of Christ, Passion, was released.
+1989: Passion, Peter Gabriel’s soundtrack album to the 1988 Martin Scorsese film The Last Temptation of Christ, was released.
 Gabriel spent several months after the film’s release further developing the music, and finally released it as a full-fledged album instead of a film soundtrack.
 The album has since been considered a landmark in the popularization of world music, and won a Grammy Award for Best New Age Album in 1990.

 1995: Van Morrison released Days Like This, his twenty-third studio album.

 2001: Room for Squares, the debut studio album by singer-songwriter John Mayer, was released.
 It has since become Mayer’s best-selling album to date.